bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

     }
 ```

-You can also provide dependency which depends on other dynamic parameter in method invocation. `MethodInvocationProvider` provides [MethodInvocation](https://github.com/ray-di/Ray.Aop/blob/2.x/src/MethodInvocation.php) object.
+You can also provide dependency which depends on other dynamic parameters in the method invocation. `MethodInvocationProvider` provides [MethodInvocation](https://github.com/ray-di/Ray.Aop/blob/2.x/src/MethodInvocation.php) object.

 ```php?start_inline
 class HorizontalScaleDbProvider implements ProviderInterface